 Intune management of Surface UEFI settings

 The ability to manage devices from the cloud has dramatically simplified IT deployment and provisioning across the lifecycle.
-With Device Firmware Configuration Interface (DFCI) profiles built into Microsoft Intune (now available in public preview), Surface UEFI management extends the modern management stack down to the UEFI hardware level.
+With Device Firmware Configuration Interface (DFCI) profiles built into Microsoft Intune, Surface UEFI management extends the modern management stack down to the UEFI hardware level.
 DFCI supports zero-touch provisioning, eliminates BIOS passwords, provides control of security settings including boot options and built-in peripherals, and lays the groundwork for advanced security scenarios in the future.
 For answers to frequently asked questions, see Ignite 2019: Announcing remote management of Surface UEFI settings from Intune.

 Like any computer running Windows 10, Surface devices rely on code stored in the SoC that enables the CPU to interface with hard drives, display devices, USB ports, and other devices.
 The programs stored in this read-only memory (ROM) are known as firmware (while programs stored in dynamic media are known as software).